Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 </summary>

 #### What:
+- All programs free of charge
+- Family Literacy programs for parents, caregivers, and children
-- Access to library services and resources, including: computers, the Internet, and WIFI
+- Access to Internet, printers, and photocopiers
-- Access to printing, copying, and scanning
-- Mobile hotspot lending program
+- Mobile Hotspot lending program
-- Satellite library sites
+- A variety of lending collection items including: Hobby Kits, Book Clubs in a Bag/Book Club Packs 4 Kids, Games Collection, Museum Family Passes, Recreation Passes, and Public Health Kits
+- Online resources for families such as Hoopla, Mango Languages and Tumblebook Library

 #### Who:
-Open to all
+Open to all ages and skill levels
 #### When:
-Monday ‒ Saturday, hours and days vary by branch
+Monday ‒ Saturday, hours and days vary by branch.
+Refer to our website for the current branch schedule.
 #### Where:
 ##### Ayr Branch
 137 Stanley Street